qrti/shrink/README.md

 - - -

 #### remarks
+needs a real or VM linux desktop system with hard disk and card reader

+cannot handle NOOBS images

 do not shrink images to minimum, otherwise they won't start on your Raspberry, especially Raspbian Full *Desktop* images need some extra space, about >= 250 MB are advised, Raspbian *Lite* images might be more moderate

 when using the new SD card for the first time, expand the filesystem to fill its space and reboot